 Imagine a store where you can just enter, get your groceries and other items, pack your stuff and walk out of the store without having to wait in a queue for payment.
-India’s first cashier-less store - Watasale opened up by a Kochi-based startup Nayasale Retail Pvt Ltd in Kochi, Kerala in 2018.
-You can buy any stuff in 3 simple steps: Download its app, open it and scan the unique QR code while entering the store.
+India’s first cashier-less store- Watasale was started up by a Kochi-based startup Nayasale Retail Pvt Ltd in Kochi, Kerala in 2018.
+Watasale helps you do just that.
+You can buy any stuff in 3 simple steps: Download Watasale app, open it and scan the unique QR code while entering the store.
 That’s it.
-You can now pick the items you need, and you can pay for via different online payment options so you don't need to wait in a long queue for billing.
+You can now pick the items you need, and you can pay for it via different online payment options so you don't need to wait in a long queue for billing.

-The first of its kind autonomous Indian store, Watasale is now operating in Kochi, Kerala.
+Watasale is operating in Kochi, Kerala.
 The retail store is the first of its kind by Nayasale Retail Pvt.
 Ltd., a pet project of five friends Richu Jose, Rajesh Malamal, Subash S., Dileep Jacob and Vinci Matthews.
 They struggled with managing finances as the project is bootstrapped.
-This has been the After years of deliberate planning and trial runs in a garage they finally succeeded to launch the store.
+This has been after years of deliberate planning and trial runs in a garage that they finally succeeded in launching the store.

 Subhash S, CEO & CTO, Watasale, revealed that they were inspired to attempt this because of the media attention received by Amazon Go.
 Subhash stated,